 a contractor or agent of the ELNO or Potential ELNO who is able to demonstrate to the Registrar’s satisfaction that any work to be undertaken as an Independent Expert is independent from any existing work being undertaken for the ELNO or Potential ELNO.

 Individual has the meaning given to it in the ECNL.

+Industry Code for e-Conveyancing Payments has the meaning given to it in the industry code for electronic conveyancing payments prepared by Australian Payments Network Limited, as amended from time to time.